 There was a dress I loved (loved loved loved), but it cost $1600, there was barely time with rush shipping to get it, and it was non-returnable.
-I just didn’t have peace about it—or anything else after shopping both locally and in Chicago.
+It just didn’t seem like the best choice.

 My Mom found a satin ball gown skirt at TJ Maxx for $40 that almost fit perfectly earlier in our engagement, but I couldn’t seem to get it to look right with anything.

 She suggested I try this topper from BHLDN.
 I finally decided that could work but couldn’t find the right thing to go underneath the topper.
-After trying out everything from layering tanks I already had to a hundred-dollar silk shell from Nordstrom, I finally ended up with a $9 stretchy layering shirt from Amazon underneath that held the topper in place much better than anything else.
+After trying out everything–from layering tanks I already had to a very expensive silk tank from Nordstrom, I finally ended up with a $9 stretchy layering shirt from Amazon!
+Haha!
+The stretchy knit held the topper in place much better than anything else.
 In the end, for $300 including the slip, it was really hard to beat and I’m so happy with how the whole ensemble turned out.
 Plus, the skirt had pockets and I kept lipstick and mints in my pocket the entire day!

-My sister Rachel then found a gorgeous chapel length Vera Wang veil on Poshmark for $70.
-This one had a long lace applique across the back and added some interest to an otherwise simple skirt.
-The train on my skirt was only maybe 5 inches, but I honestly liked how light it felt and I didn’t have to have someone hold it for me while I was using the restroom or moving around.
+My sister Rachel scouted out my veil for me and found the perfect one on Poshmark.
+This one had a long lace appliqué across the back and added some interest to an otherwise simple skirt.
+The train on my skirt was only maybe 5 inches, but I honestly liked how light it felt and I didn’t have to have someone hold it for me while I was moving around.
 The length on the veil made up for it and you could see the lace on the veil better because there wasn’t white behind it.
-The veil was just lovely and both Rachel and Lydia have agreed that they will probably use it someday as well.

 I have always wanted fresh flowers for my wedding and enlisted the help of a sweet friend, Eva, who creates florals.
 I had a list of flowers I liked, but after assessing what was in season and what wasn’t, I realized I needed to adjust some things to accommodate a fall look.
 I’m also glad I went with more than just one or two kinds of flowers since the variety complimented the autumn surroundings.

-I’m not a huge cake person, meaning that I like cakes, but not really big cakes.
+I’m not a huge cake person, meaning that I like cakes…but not really big cakes.
+I like cute little cakes!
 So my sister Lydia took a few photos as inspiration, some flowers and made the most modern and pretty little wedding cake I’ve ever seen in my life.
 Lydia, you’re the best.

 The one thing I learned from my wedding is not to be afraid to be unorthodox.
 There were certain traditional things I wanted to maintain, but arranging things in a way that is most meaningful is something I would totally do all over again.
 I didn’t have an aisle runner and the lights I was going to put down the aisle didn’t materialize thanks to a less-than-wonderful experience with a rental company, but I didn’t even notice because they weren’t important to me.
 But the flowers?
 Those were one of the highlights for me.
 If something doesn’t make a lot of sense to you, don’t be afraid to nix it in favor of something that is more unique or special to you.